Pascal Rophé

 Conductor

 An innovative and passionate musician, Pascal Rophé is one of France’s most sought-after conductors.
-He is currently Music Director of the Croatian Radio and Television Symphony Orchestra, effective from September 2022, and was previously Music Director of the Orchestre National des Pays de la Loire from February 2013 until July 2022.
+He is currently Music Director of the Croatian Radio and Television Symphony Orchestra, having previously been Music Director of the Orchestre National des Pays de la Loire and Orchestre Philharmonique Royal de Liège.

 click to download images